satya-arjunan/visocyteold/Utilities/Doxygen/pages/PropertyHints.md

 Mark a input as a one that accepts a vtkSelection.

 Sometimes an input to an algorithm is a vtkSelection, not any other dataset.
-In ParaView, vtkSelection inputs are treated specially to allow the user to copy active selection from the application.
+In Visocyte, vtkSelection inputs are treated specially to allow the user to copy active selection from the application.
 Also, it keeps the application from prompting the user to pick the second input when the filter is created.
 To indicate to the UI that this input is a selection input, use the